Another fine recovery process hits the dust

 fine recovery action can include losing your drivers licence

-In the NT, they found that it was illegal to suspend licences in the way the government had done so in order to help to recover fines.
+In the NT, they found that it was illegal to suspend licences for fine recovery purposes in the way the government had done.

 Administrative law failures result in unlawful fine recovery